Everything you want to know

 Curiosity and a growth-mindset are most important to us and should be for our students as well.
 It doesn’t matter if you have been programming since you were 10 years old or just found your passion for the digital world – let us find out what you can do with technology and let’s make it the best years of your life.
 You can get a better idea of who we are looking for here.

-Your grades don’t have to have been perfect when you were in high school, but there are some Higher Education Entrance Qualifications requirements you’ll need to qualify for concerning your eligibility to study in Germany.
-What matters to us at CODE is your dedication to becoming a Digital Pioneer.
+Your high school grades don’t have to be perfect, but there are some Higher Education Entrance Qualifications requirements you’ll need to qualify for concerning your eligibility to study in Germany (check here).
+What matters to us at CODE is your dedication to becoming a Digital Pioneer..

 If you still have a few years until you graduate from high school, there is no need for you to hurry.
 We will take applications one year in advance for the upcoming class.
-At CODE, every class starts in the fall – so if you want to start in 2024, you can apply from Winter 2023 onward.
 But aside from your official application, please get in touch with us early and let us know that you are interested in studying at CODE.
-We have plans for a lot of events taking place online and throughout Germany, so it would be great to get to know you on one of these occasions.
+We’re happy to show you our campus and answer your questions.

-There are four stages on your journey to CODE, all described in detail on our Admissions page.
-As you can see, there is a short stop-over after the written application: the Higher Education Entrance Qualification check.
-The admissions team will ask you to provide some information and documents, based on which we will be able to confirm if you are eligible to undertake undergraduate studies in Germany.
-If you haven’t completed your current studies yet, you can submit your preliminary results.
+Your journey to CODE is described in detail on our Admissions page.
+As you can see, you will be asked to submit your Written Application and documents proving your Higher Education Entrance qualification.
+The admissions team will review your documents and confirm your eligibility for undergraduate studies in Germany.
+You can submit your preliminary results if you haven’t completed your current studies yet.
 Should we need any additional information from you, we will let you know.
-Once you successfully pass this check, you will be able to start working on your admission project.
+Once you successfully pass this check, you will be invited to an Admission Day.

 There’s no special preparation necessary for your application to CODE!
 The best advice we can give is to be yourself and give your best effort.
 We have designed a unique admission process that is not based on rigid scores, but rather on all the unique and individual qualities our applicants have to offer.
 Finding out if you are a good fit for CODE based on our admission criteria is more than assessing your project, but learning about you as a potential member of our community.
 Applying to CODE is a two way street, which gives you an opportunity to find out if CODE is the right place for you.